PedroPlimPlim/PedroPlimPlim/README.md

 ### About me

-My name is Pedro, I work as an operational analyst for Attend.
+My name is Pedro, I work as an operational analyst/noc and part of the development team for Attend.
+Focusing on Cybersecurity and Network.

  ##